 - annual report means the annual report required by the Securities Act, RSBC 1996, c.
-418 - the board is made up of the commissioners - the chair and CEO is the commissioner designated under the Securities Act and the Administrative Tribunals Act as the chair and chief executive officer of the commission - the commission is the regulatory agency established under Part 2 of the Securities Act as the British Columbia Securities Commission - a commissioner is a member of the commission appointed under the Securities Act - an executive is - o the chair and CEO, a vice-chair, the executive director, the general counsel, or - a person holding any other position designated as an executive position by the chair and CEO in consultation with the human resources committee - the executive director is the executive director appointed by the board under the Securities Act - an independent commissioner is a commissioner who is not the chair and CEO or a vice-chair - the minister means the minister of finance of British Columbia - a recognized entity is a self-regulatory organization, clearing agency, trade repository, exchange or other marketplace - a senior manager is - a director, or - a person holding any other position designated as a senior manager by the chair and CEO in consultation with the human resources committee - service plan means the business plan required by the Securities Act - tribunal refers to the commission when acting as an administrative tribunal in the performance of its adjudicative role - a vice-chair is a commissioner designated under the Securities Act as a vice-chair
+418 - annual PIDA report means the annual report required by the Public Interest Disclosure Act, SBC 2018, c.
+22 - the board is made up of the commissioners - the chair and CEO is the commissioner designated under the Securities Act and the

+Administrative Tribunals Act as the chair and chief executive officer of the commission

+- the commission is the regulatory agency established under Part 2 of the Securities Act as the British Columbia Securities Commission - a commissioner is a member of the commission appointed under the Securities Act - an executive is - the chair and CEO, a vice-chair, the executive director, the general counsel, or - a person holding any other position designated as an executive position by the chair and CEO in consultation with the human resources committee - the executive director is the executive director appointed by the board under the Securities Act - an independent commissioner is a commissioner who is not the chair and CEO or a vice-chair - the minister means the minister of finance of British Columbia - a recognized entity is a self-regulatory organization, clearing agency, trade repository, exchange or other marketplace - a senior manager is - o a director, or - a person holding any other position designated as a senior manager by the chair and CEO in consultation with the human resources committee - service plan means the business plan required by the Securities Act - tribunal refers to the commission when acting as an administrative tribunal in the performance of its adjudicative role - a vice-chair is a commissioner designated under the Securities Act as a vice-chair